ckamas/ESP32_WiFi_V4.x_Voltage/readme.md

+Updated to use voltage provided by evse modifications. also constantly read voltage from evse too.

 # OpenEVSE WiFi ESP32 Gateway v4

 > **_NOTE:_** Breaking change!
 This release reccomends a minimum of [7.1.3](https://github.com/OpenEVSE/open_evse/releases) of the OpenEVSE firmware, features including Solar Divert and push button menus may not behave as expected on older firmware.